knative/docs/docs/getting-started/function-triggers.md

 ## Create a Trigger

-Now that the Broker and PingSource are created, you can create a Trigger that will forward PingSource events to the function.
+Now that the Broker and PingSource are created, you can create a Trigger that will forward all PingSource events to the function.
+In the following command, the `--sink` flag specifies the function as the event destination for the event source.

 === "func"

     Create a Trigger by running the command:

     ```bash
-    kn trigger create ping-trigger -s hello
+    kn trigger create ping-trigger --sink hello
     ```

     !!!
 Success "Expected output"